Writing

 First, ultradian rhythm research is real but not precise.
 The 90-to-120-minute cycles exist, but they are modulated by sleep, caffeine, stress, and week-to-week variation.
 No timing algorithm is going to land every nudge perfectly.
 The goal is to be directionally better than a fixed clock time, which is a low bar that still isn't the default anywhere else.

 Second, all of the behavioral signal in the world doesn't help if the user hasn't built up a history yet.
-For the first week or two of using Nudge, the model is running on priors: your declared focus hours, your calendar availability, typical patterns for people with your answers to onboarding.
-The timing gets noticeably better around week two when there's real action data to lean on.
+For the first week or two of using Nudge, the model leans on your calendar availability and sensible defaults.
+The timing gets noticeably better around week two, once there is real action data to learn from.

 When a reminder feels like an ambush, it usually is one.
 The app picked a time that seemed reasonable to it and ignored the question of whether you were available, capable, or in the right mood.
 Most of the "I'm just bad at productivity" feeling people carry around is not a character flaw.
 It's a timing mismatch between a tool and a brain.
+If you have ADHD, this mismatch is the whole story: reminders that ignore your attention state fail harder.
 Your task manager isn't the problem.
 The moment it interrupts you is.

 Getting the timing right doesn't need a breakthrough.
 It needs a reminder system that pays attention to when you actually act, and deploys its interruption budget accordingly.